Angels & Demons: A Biblical Survey

 The New Testament also makes clear that the Holy Spirit is not part of the created spiritual realm.
 Unlike angels, the Spirit is fully divine and uncreated, acting as the direct agent of God's power and presence.
 Jesus explains that his authority over demons operates by the Spirit of God, showing that divine power, not angelic mediation, advances the kingdom (Matt.
 12:28).
 This distinction preserves the boundary between the Creator and the created, clarifying that all created spirits remain subordinate to God himself.

-Limits of Satan & Demons
+Limits of Satan and the Demons

 The four gospels present demonic activity as open resistance to the arrival of God's kingdom.
 Jesus regularly heals and delivers, demonstrating authority over both sickness and demons (Mark 1:34).
 Demons recognize Jesus' identity and authority and fear judgment, as seen in the synagogue exorcism and the Gerasene deliverance (Mark 1:23–26, 5:1–13).
 Jesus rejects accusations that he acts by demonic power and interprets deliverance as evidence of God's reign (Matt.
 12:24–27).
 Luke also shows that demonic oppression can involve prolonged suffering, which Jesus reverses through deliverance (Luke 13:11–13).